Susan Rice makes claim Russians could be behind violent George Floyd demonstrations

 And, Los Angeles Mayor Eric Garcetti threatened in March to cut power and water for businesses that reopened, saying he wanted to punish "irresponsible and selfish" behavior.
 In recent days, he has encouraged mass gatherings, even as he condemned violence.
 "I will always protect Angelenos' right to make their voices heard — and we can lead the movement against racism without fear of violence or vandalism," he said.

-These officials were just some of the most prominent politicians to have adopted strikingly different rhetoric on mass gatherings over Floyd's death, including several protests that have triggered property damage, injuries and several deaths.
+These officials were just some of the most prominent politicans to have adopted strikingly different rhetoric on mass gatherings over Floyd's death, including several protests that have triggered property damage, injuries, beatings, and several deaths.
 The mayor of Atlanta, Keisha Lance Bottoms, has been one of the few politicians to keep up her coronavirus admonitions.
 "If you were out protesting last night, you probably need to go get a COVID test this week," she told CNN on Sunday.
 "There is still a pandemic in America that’s killing black and brown people at higher numbers."

 "Democratic elected officials have now all-but destroyed any remaining political deference in terms of policies needed to enforce social distancing, limit crowd size and the like," journalist Michael Tracey said.